Child of the Republic

 Zi stood there, lips parted in amazement as well as relief.

 “Let’s go home.”
-Zi didn’t seem to notice the change in the air, a single bluebird flew in circles above the nearest tree, once ashen, but now budding new blossoms that were sure to bloom in the spring.
+Zi didn’t seem to notice the change in the air, but I suddenly felt like this place was entirely different than what it seemed just before I climbed the fence.
+A single bluebird flew in circles above the nearest tree, which was budding new blossoms that were sure to bloom in the spring.

-How did I not notice the first time around the smile of the kind maiden on the gate, the fireflies buzzing in excitement amongst the open clearing, their wings bringing to life little matches of flame, and the twinkling stars above who winked in and out of existence?
+For the first time I noticed the smile of the kind maiden on the gate, the fireflies buzzing in excitement amongst the open clearing as the sun set, and the twinkling stars above who winked in and out of existence high above us.